IsaacTunney/IsaacTunney.github.io/_pages/about.md

 <a id="rrt"></a>
 ## RRT motion planning for UAV in full 2D state space
 There is an algorithm called [Rapidly-Exploring Random Trees](https://journals.sagepub.com/doi/10.1177/02783640122067453) (RRT), which is often used for path planning, but also sometimes for motion planning.
-It works by randomly exploring a predefine space and connecting new points to their nearest neighbors for rapid exploration:
+It works by randomly exploring a predefine space and connecting new points to their nearest neighbors to promote rapid exploration of the map.

 <div style="display: flex; justify-content: center; margin: 10px 0;">
   <img src="/images/basicRRT.gif" alt="RRT Animation" style="max-width: 100%; height: auto; border: 1px solid #888; border-radius: 4px;">